Correspondence

 This page is to help you understand the basics of good verbal communication in its best common usage.
 While much of this page will refer to how this applies to your time with the Cotillion Club of Sarasota, guidelines explained here can and will apply to all aspects of your life now and in the future, making your communications to others stand out as those of correct and accepted standards.
 These guidelines are expected and valued by teachers, prospective employers, future clients and anyone else whose respect you wish to have.

 Verbal communications is an umbrella term that applies to ALL communications that involve words in any way whether spoken or written.
-We will focus first on the written and then on the spoken.
+We will focus first on how to RSVP to the Cotillion dances, then on the written, and then on the spoken.

 In general, there have been two general letter formats; Business and Personal.
 BOTH formats should include all of the following: